yarqui/microservice-project/README.md

-# Deploying a Django Application to AWS EKS with Terraform and Helm
+# End-to-End CI/CD for a Django Application on AWS EKS

-This project demonstrates a complete, production-style workflow for deploying a containerized Django application on the **Amazon Elastic Kubernetes Service (EKS)**.
+This project demonstrates a complete, end-to-end CI/CD pipeline for deploying a containerized Django application on the Amazon Elastic Kubernetes Service (EKS).
+The entire workflow is automated using a GitOps methodology.

-The entire cloud infrastructure, including a custom VPC, the EKS cluster, and an Elastic Container Registry (ECR) for the Docker image, is provisioned using **Terraform**.
-The Django application and its PostgreSQL database are packaged and deployed as a cohesive unit using a **Helm chart**.
+Infrastructure is provisioned with Terraform, which sets up not only the EKS cluster and networking but also the CI/CD tooling itself: Jenkins for continuous integration and Argo CD for continuous delivery.

-This repository serves as a comprehensive guide to integrating Infrastructure as Code (IaC) with Kubernetes container orchestration.
+When a developer pushes a code change, a GitHub webhook triggers a Jenkins pipeline that automatically builds a new Docker image, pushes it to ECR, and updates a Helm chart configuration in Git.
+Argo CD then detects this change and automatically syncs the new version of the application to the EKS cluster.

 ---